octokit/plugin-throttling.js/README.md

 The code below creates a "Hello, world!" issue on every repository in a given organization.
 Without the throttling plugin it would send many requests in parallel and would hit rate limits very quickly.
 But the `@octokit/plugin-throttling` slows down your requests according to the official guidelines, so you don't get blocked before your quota is exhausted.

-The `throttle.onAbuseLimit` and `throttle.onRateLimit` options are required.
+The `throttle.onSecondaryRateLimit` and `throttle.onRateLimit` options are required.
 Return `true` to automatically retry the request after `retryAfter` seconds.

 ```js
 const MyOctokit = Octokit.plugin(throttling);